 A: I believe the exposure is definitely a lot more than it was.
 However, there's so many amazing golfers with a disability who I've seen.
 The way they deal with their disability is incredible.

 Q: What advice would you give anybody out there with any kind of disability, whether that be physical or mental when wanting to play golf?

 A: For me, I'd say just give it a go.
 It definitely takes a long time to get good and a lot of practice but it's so worth it.

 For anyone with a disability, believe your disability won't stop you.

 Golf is a game for everyone.

-You can find George on Instagram under the handle:
+You can find George's Instagram by clicking the link below: